Password Master Help

 2. Remove all other entries.

-Undo system works differently for merging operations, see Undo for more information.
+The Undo system works differently for merging operations, see Undo for more information.

 Undo

-Ctrl+Z works globally in main window, with one exception: if the mouse cursor currently is in a control that has its own undo feature, such as an edit box.
+Ctrl+Z works globally in main window, with one exception: if the mouse cursor is currently in a control that has its own undo feature, such as an edit box.
 In this case, you can always use the menu item Undo in main menu.

 Every undo command restores the last step of changes to the opened database, including the global database name, master password, all items and their entries.

 A single undo command normally restores the last operation, except for merging items and merging entries.
 Merging actually performs 2 tasks: update the merged item/entry, and remove other item/entries.
-So there are 2 undo records for one merging operation: first one restores deleted item/entries, second one reverts the merged item/entry to its previous data.
+So there are 2 undo records for one merging operation: the first one restores deleted item/entries, the second one reverts the merged item/entry to its previous data.

-In current version of Password Master, there can be maximal 4096 undo steps recorded.
-If the limit was reached, oldest records will be discarded to keep the steps to be <= 4096.
+In current version of Password Master, there can be a maximum of 4096 undo steps recorded.
+If the limit is reached, the oldest records will be discarded to keep the steps at 4096.

 Export

-To export current opened database, click down arrow on top panel, then choose Export... from the main menu.
+To export current opened database, click the down arrow on top panel, then choose Export... from the main menu.

 Both HTML tables and CSV files can be imported to Microsoft Excel.
-HTML table is recommended because it is better supported by MS Excel, but CSV is wider supported by other programs.
+The HTML table is recommended because it is better supported by MS Excel, but CSV is wider supported by other programs.

 Open Old Version Database

-Password Master 2.0 automatically detects old format database.
+Password Master 2.0 automatically detects old format databases.
 Once an old database is loaded and converted to new format in memory, it is marked as a newly created database.
 When you save the database, Password Master asks you to choose where to save it, instead of overwriting the original file directly.

 Password Generator